chrzaszcz/ex_doctor/README.md

 Only one traceback is returned.
 It starts with a call that returned `1`.
 What follows is the stack trace for this call.

 One can notice that the call for 0 also returned 1, but the call tree got pruned - whenever two tracebacks overlap, only the shorter one is left.
 You can change this by returning tracebacks for all matching traces even if they overlap, setting the `output` option to `:all`.
-All options are specified in the second argument, which is a map:
+Options are specified in the second argument, which is a map:

 ```elixir
 iex(12)> :tr.tracebacks(fn tr(data: 1) -> true end, %{output: :all})